-The Division of Protection and Permanency (DPP) investigates all reports of child fatalities or near fatalities that occur due to alleged abuse or neglect by a:
+The Department for Community Based Services (DCBS/Department) investigates all reports of child fatalities or near fatalities that occur due to alleged abuse or neglect by a:

 - Guardian; or

 - Other person exercising custodial control or supervision of the child.

 KRS 620.050 requires that the Cabinet for Health and Family Services (CHFS/cabinet) conduct an internal review of any case where child abuse and neglect has resulted in a fatality or near fatality and the cabinet had prior involvement with the child or family.
 This statute also requires that the cabinet submit a report by September 1 of each year to the governor, the General Assembly, and the state child fatality review team that includes a summary of the internal reviews and an analysis of historical trends.